quasarframework/quasar-ui-qcalendar/docs/src/pages/help/migration-guide.md

 ## QCalendar v4.0.0 Alpha
 Welcome to the QCalendar v4.0.0 Alpha release.

 With this update comes a lot of changes, with over 90% of QCalendar being rewritten.
-Please read below to understand these changes and how they will affect you for upgrading.
+Please read below to understand these changes and how they will affect your upgrading.

 > Until the final stable version is released, some aspects of the calendar may change.
 We're not planning for additional breaking changes, but unforeseen reported issues may require us to do breaking changes (unlikely, but keep this in mind).
 So please make sure that you read each v4 alpha/beta version's release notes carefully before upgrading.